Chang Kuei-hsing: Reference to Sinophone Malaysians in Sarawak

-The majority of Chang's novel highlights the political geography of Sinophone Malaysians that "continue to occupy an ambigious position as the country's non-native majority and as an ethnic minority marginalized by national policies favouring the majority Malay".
+The majority of Chang's novel highlights the political geography of Sinophone Malaysians that "continue to occupy an ambiguous position as the country's non-native majority and as an ethnic minority marginalized by national policies favouring the majority Malay".
 He goes on to depict the study of "settler-colonial" (Huang, 240) concept that is "economically privileged by politically disadvantaged minority who lives alongside a regionally prominent but legally embattled population".
 The ambiguity of the history regarding the Sinophone Malaysian community is elaborated by Chang's literary devotion to offering explorations of the "settler history amidst the entangled colonial, postcolonial, and interracial relations in the Sarawak rainforest".'

 Use of anthropomorphism

 Anthropomorphism is a literary technique used by Chang in many of his novels such as Elephant Herd and Monkey Cup.
 His mode of writing creates binary relationship between human beings and animals but not to only discuss "national and ethnic issues" or environmental issues but to reveal a "deep-rooted animality in human nature".
 An example of Chang's critique of "human exploitation of the natural world" is drawn in "repetitive scenes where humans destroy the rainforest vegetation and hunt local wildlife".
 The usage of animals in Chang's literary works is to "manifest an ecological world in which both humans and animals are members of the same dynamic ecological system, interactively participating in the material energy cycle" and to form a never ending cycle where both species need each other to live.